Financial Modelling - A Workshop

 All organisations have to pay attention to the money.

-This workshop is aimed at those responsible for the costs and related outputs (revenues and/or service levels) in an organisation and finance personnel who are required to model the expected financial outcomes of options and decisions that the organisation faces or who are asked what the organisation has to do to achieve particular financial goals, such as in budgeting.
+This workshop is aimed at finance and accounting personnel who are required to model the expected financial outcomes of projects, options and decisions that their organisation or their client organisation faces, or who are asked what the organisation has to do in order to achieve particular financial goals, such as in budgeting.
 It explores the powerful ways in which Excel can be used to deliver these results more easily and effectively.

 What You Will Learn

 This workshop will cover the following:

 - Different types and complexity of model - which will best suit my purposes?
 The pros and cons of Excel

 - Part II - Treating model building as a project

 - Reminder of basic project management techniques so that your model does what its customers have agreed it should do and is built on time and to cost

 - Part III - Structure of the Financial Model

 - Best practice: structuring the model to minimise errors, to make clear how it functions, and to deliver with clarity the outputs required by your customers